openmediavault/openmediavault-docs/installation/on_debian.rst

 install the system using the `Debian netinst images <https://www.debian.org/CD/netinst/>`_.
 After that apply the following commands.
 Please do **not** install a graphical environment, use a minimal server installation only.
-For a step by step install guide have a look `here <https://www.pcsuggest.com/debian-minimal-install-guide/>`_.
+For a step by step install guide have a look into the `Debian minimal install guide <https://www.pcsuggest.com/debian-minimal-install-guide/>`_.

 Debian 8 (Jessie)
 -----------------